Zelirian/roaster/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  Asynchronously convert a Markdown file into HTML.
 WOW!

 You can specify either the contents of a file, or, the path to a file to read.